-On punishingly hot summer day on the tracks, surface temperatures can easily get to 150-degrees.
+On a punishingly hot summer day on the tracks, surface temperatures can easily get to 150-degrees.
 As the rubber meets the road, so does it meet the extraordinary heat.
 Hot weather causes a drastic heat build-up and weakens car tires, leading to wear and tear and suspension imbalances that could jeopardize your safety and the safety of other motorists on the road.
-To avoid this, you need to be aware of tire maintenance tips.
+To avoid this, you need to be aware of tire maintenance tips in summer.

 Tires wear quicker in the summer due to heat that causes:

 a) Pressure changes